MeticulousDataDetective/google-data-analytics-capstone-cyclistic-project/Google Data Analytics Capstone Project/Cyclistic (a bike-share company) Case Study/README.md

 The file "avg_ride_length.csv" is a summary file that I exported using the R code in "Analysis_of_Bike_Ride_Data.R".
 This summary file contains the data from which I created visualizations in Tableau Public.

-There is also a folder containing image files for each of the Tableau data visualizations.
+There is also a folder containing PNG image files for each of the Tableau data visualizations.